xSeanW/Dogs_NYC/README.md

 2. [Boroughs](https://data.cityofnewyork.us/City-Government/Real-Property-Income-and-Expense-Form-non-complian/wvts-6tdf/data_preview)
 3. [Income] - I scrapped the web and compiled my own list of median income based in each of the 5 boroughs.

-#  Virutal Environment Instructions
-1. First you will want to create a venv: python -m venv venv [note:] If you are on a Mac, use 'python3'
-2. Activate your virtual environment: source venv/Scripts/activate [note:] If you are on a Mac, use source venv/bin/activate
-3. Install the required packages: pip install -r requirements.txt

 # Project requirements

 1. Load Data